 Summer Art & Advocacy Youth Fellowship

-Clockshop’s Summer Art & Advocacy Youth Fellowship is a 5-week-long, cohort-based summer program for a small group of high school students in Northeast Los Angeles.
-The program combines natural exploration and art-making with public space advocacy training.
-Fellows will receive a $2250 scholarship for their full participation.
+Clockshop’s Summer Art & Advocacy Youth Fellowship is a 6-week-long, cohort-based summer program for a small group of high school students in Northeast Los Angeles.
+The program combines outdoor exploration and art-making with public space advocacy training.
+The fellowship is tuition-free, and fellows directly receive a $2,500 award to be used towards future educational endeavors.

 Over the course of the summer, fellows: